colfio/colfio-vanillajs/README.md

 ```

 ### GameObject
-- game objects are only shells for components and attributes
+- **game objects are only shells for components and attributes**
 - `state` is a numeric state you can use to implement a simple state machine
 - `flags` is a bit array described above
 - `submitChanges(recursively)` will recalculate transformations

 ### Msg
 - messaging system uses a class `Msg` to store data
-- `action` - action key (string), used by the components to subscribe for a certain group of messages
+- `action` - action key (string), used by components to subscribe for a certain group of messages
   - special actions:
     - `ALL` that is sent to **each** component
     - `OBJECT_ADDED` that is sent to inform subscribed components that a new game object has been added